eZanmoto/dock/README.md

 environments.

 An example of this is to define a Docker container to use as a build environment.
-When implemented, `dock env build <command>` can be used to run `command` in the context of a build environment defined as a Docker container, but with quality-of-life shortcuts such as easy mounting of the local project and using the local user's ID within the container in order to speed up the
+When implemented, `dock run build <command>` can be used to run `command` in the context of a build environment defined as a Docker container, but with quality-of-life shortcuts such as easy mounting of the local project and using the local user's ID within the container in order to speed up the